 In addition, Public Health England has produced a range of resources to support secondary schools to promote positive health, wellbeing and resilience.
 These include Rise Above for links to all materials and lesson plans.
 The Department has also published, 'Every interaction matters', a pre-recorded webinar which provides staff with a simple framework for promoting wellbeing, resilience, and mental health.
-This sits alongside our Wellbeing for education recovery programme content, which covers issues such as bereavement, loss, anxiety, stress and trauma
+This sits alongside our

+Wellbeing for education recovery programme content, which covers issues such as bereavement, loss, anxiety, stress and trauma

-Peer-on-peer abuse
+21. Child-on-child abuse

-For the purposes of this policy, "peer-on-peer abuse" is defined as abuse between children.
+For the purposes of this policy, "child-on-child abuse" is defined as abuse between children.

-Our school has a zero-tolerance approach to abuse, including peer-on-peer abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.
+Our school has a zero-tolerance approach to abuse, including child-on-child abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.

-All staff will be aware that peer-on-peer abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
-All staff will be aware of the indicators of peer-on-peer abuse, how to identify it, and how to respond to reports.
-All staff will also recognise that even if no cases have been reported, this is not an indicator that peer-on-peer abuse is not occurring.
-All staff will speak to the DSL if they have any concerns about peer-on-peer abuse.
+All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+All staff will be aware of the indicators of child on childabuse, how to identify it, and how to respond to reports.
+All staff will also recognise that even if no cases have been reported, this is not an indicator that child on childabuse is not occurring.
+All staff will speak to the DSL if they have any concerns about child on childabuse.